poirier/cheat/python/pipenv.rst

 .. note:: is there a way to tell pipenv to use some other algorithm to generate the path to the virtualenv?

+You can delete a virtualenv with ``pipenv --rm``.

-There's no command (that I've found) to delete a virtualenv, or to prune old ones.
+There's no command (that I've found) to prune old ones.
 That's on you.

 Converting from a requirements file
 -----------------------------------